Thomas A. Edison Career and Technical Academy: Curriculum

 The Elizabeth Public Schools is partnering with The National Academy Foundation and has been engaged in a Year of Planning - Academy Development Process to establish the Academy of Hospitality & Tourism as a career academy at the Thomas A. Edison Career and Technical Academy in September 2010.
-The Academy of Hospitality & Tourism helps students chart career paths in one of the world's largest industries, from hotel management to sports, entertainment, and event management, and includes the study of geography, economics, and world cultures.

 Administration

-Core members of the school's administration are:
+The school's principal is Danny Ortiz.
+Core members of the school's administration include two vice principals.